On singular control problems, the time-stretching method, and the weak-M1 topology: The WM1 topology

+The definition of $d_w$, using the weak parametric representation, is more conservative since it uses the uniform norm instead of the J1 topology and since the weak parametric representation is defined using a weak order defined on the thick graph.
+Yet, as mentioned earlier, $d_w$ is not a metric.
+However, as will be discussed in Section \ref{sec33} there is a metric that induces the same topology. \end{enumerate} \end{remark}

+\begin{proof}[Proof of Theorem \ref{thm31}] 1.
+The uniform bound of the total variations leads to the following inequality, which holds for any $n\in\N$ and $0\le s\le t\le T$,

-{\bf Proof.} Since $\{(\hat x^n,\hat r^n)\}_n$ are uniformly Lipschitz, this sequence is tight under the uniform topology, hence it has a convergence subsequence.
+This in turn implies that $\{(\hat x^n,\hat r^n)\}_n$ are uniformly Lipschitz.
+Hence, this sequence is tight under the uniform topology, and as a consequence, it has a convergence subsequence.
 Take a limit point $(\hat x,\hat r)$ along a subsequence, which we relabel by $\{n\}$.
 In order to show that the RCLL functions $\hat x\circ r$ and $x$ are equal, it is sufficient to show that for any bounded and continuous $f:\R^m\to\R$,

 From \eqref{311}, $\hat x^n(r^n(t))=x^n(t)$, $t\in[0,T]$.
 Hence, to this end, it is sufficient to show that

 and

 Fix a bounded and continuous $f$.
 The definition of $d_w$ implies that for every $t$ which is a continuity point of $x$, the convergence $x^n(t)\to x(t)$ holds\footnote{This is explicitly stated in Proposition \ref{prop31} (iii) below.} and by the continuity of $f$, also $f(x^n(t))\to f(x(t))$.
 Since the set of discontinuity points is at most countable, we get by the bounded convergence theorem that \eqref{310b} holds.